openownership/bods-dev-handbook/translations.md

   * To be native speakers of the target language and fluent in English (the source language)
   * To have extensive experience of talking and writing about beneficial ownership in the target language
   * To be confident in using, or learning to use, Transifex
+  * To have a pragmatic approach to translation, taking into account the wider context in which it may be used

 #### Subject matter expert